mcmero/SVclone/README.md

 #### Required Parameters ####

-* -s or --sample <name> : sample name, currently only a single sample is supported.
+* -s or --sample \<name\> : sample name, currently only a single sample is supported.
 WARNING: if clustering using mutect SNVs, the sample name must match the sample name in the vcf file.
-* -i or --input <svinfo.txt> : sv info file from SV count step.
+* -i or --input \<svinfo.txt\> : sv info file from SV count step.

 #### Optional Parameters ####

-* -o or --out <out> : output directory to create files.
+* -o or --out \<out\> : output directory to create files.
 Default: the sample name.
-* -cgf or --config <config.ini>: SVclone configuration file with additional parameters (svclone_config.ini is the default).
+* -cgf or --config \<config.ini\>: SVclone configuration file with additional parameters (svclone_config.ini is the default).
-* --params <params.txt> : Parameters file from processing step containing read information.
-If not supplied, the default search path is <out>/<sample>_params.txt'
+* --params \<params.txt\> : Parameters file from processing step containing read information.
+If not supplied, the default search path is \<out\>/\<sample\>_params.txt'
-* -c or --cnvs <cnv file> : Battenberg subclones.txt file containing segmented copy-numbers for patient sample.
+* -c or --cnvs \<cnv file\> : Battenberg subclones.txt file containing segmented copy-numbers for patient sample.
 If not supplied, will assume that all regions are copy-number neutral (Major = 1, Minor = 1).
-* -p <file> or --purity_ploidy <file>: Tumour purity and ploidy in tab-separated text file.
+* -p \<file\> or --purity_ploidy \<file\>: Tumour purity and ploidy in tab-separated text file.
 Purity must be between 0 and 1.
 Ploidy can be a floating point number.
 Column names must be labelled 'sample', 'purity' and 'ploidy' (without quotes).
 Row 2 must contain the sample name and purity and ploidy values respectively.
-* -g or --germline <germline_svinfo.txt> : Germline SVs; will filter out any tumour SVs which have >1 supporting read in the germline.
-Excpects the same input format as the sv info file (you can run sv_process on the tumour SVs against the germline bam file to obtain this).
+* -g or --germline \<germline_svinfo.txt\> : Germline SVs; will filter out any tumour SVs which have >1 supporting read in the germline.
+Expects the same input format as the sv info file (you can run sv_process on the tumour SVs against the germline bam file to obtain this).
-* --snvs <snv_file> : SNVs in VCF format to (optionally) compare the clustering with SVs.
+* --snvs \<snv_file\> : SNVs in VCF format to (optionally) compare the clustering with SVs.
-* --snv_format <sanger, mutect, mutect_callstats> (default = sanger) : Specify VCF input format (only if clustering SNVs).
+* --snv_format \<sanger, mutect, mutect_callstats\> (default = sanger) : Specify VCF input format (only if clustering SNVs).
-* --blacklist <file.bed> : Takes a list of intervals in BED format.
+* --blacklist \<file.bed\> : Takes a list of intervals in BED format.
 Skip processing of any break-pairs where either SV break-end overlaps an interval specified in the supplied bed file.
 Using something like the [DAC blacklist](https://www.encodeproject.org/annotations/ENCSR636HFF/) is recommended.

 ### Purity/ploidy file ###